Borknab/cs4245-project/docs/index.md

   </tr>
 </table>

+<p align="center">Table 3: Hyperparameters from the original LSTM model and the tuned GRU model</p>

 <p align="justify">
 The main differnce between the two configuration is the size of the hidden layers in the dense output module.
 This suggests when forgoing the cell state, the complexity of the dense network must be increased.
 </p>